- Submit verbal or written testimony,

 Raised Bill 7013 An Act Concerning Enhancements To The Local Food For Schools Incentive Program And The CT Grown For CT Kids Grant Program.
 Read the bill.

-This bill improves our state local food incentive program (LFSIP) and supports the continued growth and funding for farm to school (CT Grown for CT Kids).
-The Education Committee held a hearing on H.B.
-7013 on February 26th and received passionate testimony from the Farm to School community.
-Fingers crossed, that H.B.
-7013 moves out of the Education Committee - and is allocated funding.
+Improves our state local food incentive program (LFSIP) and supports the continued growth and funding for farm to school (CT Grown for CT Kids).
+Provides language and technical assistance along with the funding.

 Governor Lamont's $55 billion two-year budget proposal cuts $1 million annually from the CT Grown for CT Kids Program, which would effectively end the program.
 Since 2021, more than 130 grantees across the state received almost $4 million to buy produce from local farmers and serve Connecticut schoolchildren with locally grown food.
 The proposed cuts come at the same time as freezes in federal funding impact Connecticut farmers.